 Should I Sell to a Home Investor or List With an Agent?

-When making plans to sell a house, homeowners face a big decision: Should they sell to a home investor or work with a local real estate agent and list on the open market?
-As investor sales evolve, so do the options available to sellers.
+When it’s time to sell your house, one key question can shape the entire process: Should I sell to a home investor or work with a local real estate agent and list it on the open market?
+As investor sales continue to change, sellers today have more options than ever.
 Here is what to know about both paths — and how to choose the right option for you.

 What is the difference between an investor and a typical homebuyer?